frabcus/mpcv/README.md

 casperjs test casper_tests.js --address=http://localhost:5000/
 ```

-You can find screen shots of every page in `screenshots/`.
+You can add `--screenshot` to put images of every page in `screenshots/`.

 On a Mac I had to install casperjs and phantomjs of particular versions from
 Homebrew, so they worked together.